wb-projects/TurboSwitch-portable/README.md

 In the same menu, you can also choose whether the button should always remain visible.

 To reposition the button on the screen, simply drag it by its border with the mouse.

+This application runs on any version of Windows and works with both Intel and AMD CPUs.